-Today a collaboration of individuals, government agencies and nonprofit organizations operates the Memorial.
+Today, a collaboration of individuals, government agencies, and nonprofit organizations operates the Memorial.
 The Boston National Historical Park of the National Park Service maintains the site.
 Combined Jewish Philanthropies manages the site.
 The Jewish Community Relations Council coordinates programming.
-Facing History and Ourselves developed a value study guide and consults with schools and other groups on Holocaust education.
+Facing History and Ourselves consults with schools and other groups on Holocaust education.
 Holocaust survivors and volunteers serve as educators.

 Ruth B. Fein, Founding President

 Rick Mann, Chairperson, New England Holocaust Memorial Advisory Committee